frizynn/Clio/README.md

 # Docker Setup

 For a minimal Docker environment with all necessary dependencies, use the provided Docker configuration.
+This setup is optimized for quick testing and development with the apartment dataset.

 ### Prerequisites